relativty/Relativty/README.md

 Now what you need to do is 3D-print the hardware; if needed you can change any models with provided Source Files.
 You will need to print the following :

 ⚠️ **The [Yxxy Distro](https://github.com/relativty/Relativ/tree/TheYxxy-distro) features a much better headset.
-Everything is explained nicely so please use it !**
+Everything is explained nicely so please use it ! ⚠️ That 3D model requires different lenses**

 * Relativ_headset_structure.STL x1
 * box_Arduino_DUE.stl x1